 Andrew Johnson was a man of many contradictions.
 He was a Southerner, and yet he firmly believed in the Union.
 He believed in the Union, yet he believed that many political decisions should be left to the individual states.
-He was a slave owner who was a product of his time, but he was also a man called a "Moses" for the freedom of slaves in Tennessee.
+He was a slave owner who was a product of his time, but he was also at one time a man called a "Moses" for the freedom of slaves in Tennessee.

 On January 1, 1863, Abraham Lincoln's Emancipation Proclamation freed slaves in states still in rebellion against the United States.
 Tennessee, although a seceded state, did not fall under the provisions of the proclamation.
 Tennessee was under Union control, and Andrew Johnson was serving as Military Governor.

 During the Civil War, Andrew Johnson's previous idea of slavery shifted:

 "Before the rebellion, I was for sustaining the Government with slavery; now I am for sustaining the Government without slavery, without regard to a particular institution.
 Institutions must be subordinate, and the Government must be supreme."
 October 13, 1864

 While he was very much against the Southern aristocracy, Johnson revealed his sentiment on work ethic in the following statement.
 His primary concern was for the preservation of the Union, and he believed all else would fall in place afterwards.